-Welcome to Biol 2020 Principles of Cell Biology for Spring 2017!
+Welcome to Biol 2020 Principles of Cell Biology for Fall 2017/Spring 2018!
 Please check this page often for important announcements...

 Throughout the semester I will be showing movies and animations from ECB4.
 You have access to those movies thru Garland's student resource page:

 As far as I can tell, using those resources is free.
 Registering allows you to personalize your resource pages.

 Many of the movies are also available thru YouTube: